Stocks wobble lower as investors monitor inflation, earnings - KESQ

 Stocks wobble lower as investors monitor inflation, earnings

-Stocks wobbled lower Thursday afternoon on Wall Street as investors gauged the latest data on inflation and company earnings.
-The S&P 500 fell 0.6%, the Dow Jones Industrial Average rose 0.1% and the Nasdaq fell 1.3%.
-Industrial companies made solid gains and Delta Air Lines jumped after reporting surprisingly good fourth-quarter financial results.
-Banks also gained ground.
-Major banks, including Citigroup, JPMorgan Chase and Wells Fargo will report their latest financial results on Friday.
-Health care stocks were the biggest weight on the broader market.
-Bond yields remained stable.
-The yield on the 10-year Treasury was little changed at 1.73%.
+Stocks shed early gains and headed lower Thursday as investors gauged the latest data on inflation and company earnings.
+The S&P 500 fell 1.1%, the Dow Jones Industrial Average slid 0.3% and the Nasdaq fell 2.1%.
+Technology companies were the biggest weight on the market.
+Health care stocks and companies that rely on consumer spending also fell.
+Industrial companies were among the gainers.
+Delta Air Lines jumped after reporting surprisingly good results.
+Financial stocks also rose ahead of quarterly report cards Friday from several major banks, including JPMorgan Chase.
+The yield on the 10-year Treasury note slipped to 1.70%.